Privacy and security benefits

 A secure Digital ID system

-The system includes security features which undergo rigorous assessment and testing.
+This includes security features which undergo rigorous assessment and testing.

-Providers within the system must be accredited under the Trusted Digital Identity Framework.
-Accredited providers must meet strict requirements.
+Providers within the system must be accredited under the Digital ID Act 2024.
+Accredited providers must meet strict requirements for privacy protection, security, risk management and fraud control.
 These requirements include protection of users’ privacy and security, and control against fraud.

-- demonstrated compliance with the Australian Privacy Principles and the Privacy Code
+- demonstrated compliance with the Australian Privacy Principles and the Privacy Code.

-- an independent privacy impact assessment
+- an independent privacy impact assessment.

-- independent information security assessments
+- independent information security assessments.

-ICT penetration tests.
+- ICT penetration tests.

 Strong governance